-In this post I will discuss about the IR sensor and its simulation in Proteus.
+In this post I will discuss about the IR sensor and Proximity Sensor.
 In the previous posts I have discussed the simulation of the other important sensors in Proteus.
 This post is oriented around the IR sensor, its working and the simulation in Proteus.

 After reading this post the reader will learn about the IR sensor, working of the IR sensors and the simulation of the IR sensor in Proteus.
 The reader will also get to know about the simulation models of the components and the necessity of the simulation models in order to simulate the circuits.